-Items that you already keep in your cupboards and pantry
+Foods that you already keep in your cupboards and pantry

 This could be any number of foods that you are already storing at home and eating on a daily or weekly basis.
-The wonderful reality of a 2 week to 3 month food supply is that most non-perishable foods will work well in your storage plan as long as you are using and rotating your food supply.
+The wonderful reality of a 2-week to 3-month food supply is that most non-perishable foods will work well in your storage plan as long as you are using and rotating your food supply.

 The most important question to ask yourself is what foods can we not live without?
 Then add it to your list and start slowly buying more each time you go to the store.
 Make sure to set up a good FIFO (first in first out) method for rotating each food item so that you use everything before it goes bad.

 An Alternative to Powdered Milk for Food Storage

 Gossner U.H.T.
 (Ultra High Temperature) Milk is real Grade A milk that has all the vitamins and nutrition of conventional pasteurized milk and is ready to use.
 No preservatives are added.
 Gossner Milk is Ultra High Temperature processed (over 280 degrees for several seconds) and packaged so that it is shelf-stable and stays fresh without refrigeration until the sealed package is opened.

 Gossner Milk is a great alternative to powdered milk for your short-term food storage.
 This milk has a stamped “best by date” that is 6 to 9 months long!
 Although, from my experience, the shelf life for containers that have NOT been opened is upwards of one year or even longer!

 Check the price of Gossner Milk on Amazon here!

 - Best By Date of 6 to 9 months

 - Shelf life for containers that have NOT been opened is up to 1 year